JINHXu/NNpuzzle/README.md

 ## 4.6 Heuristic Search

-For informed search, you will now use a Priority Queue for maintaining the *open list*.
+For informed search, now use a Priority Queue for maintaining the *open list*.
 For this, states must now be associated with their goal distance (either hamming or manhattan).
 The state with the minimal distance should be at the top of the Priority Queue.
 This implements *best-first search*.